 Evolution of Chhimek Laghubitta Digital Points to BranchesApril 9, 2020

-Many rural areas of Nepal have a presence of Microfinance Institutions (MFIs) branches serving the local population, however, still, there are scattered pockets of settlements without access to formal financial services in many remote areas.
+Many rural areas of Nepal have Microfinance Institutions (MFIs) branches serving the local population, however, still, there are scattered pockets of settlements without access to formal financial services in many remote areas.
 To address this issue, Chhimek Laghubitta Bittiya Sanstha started exploring a new approach to expand the reach of their financial services.
 Establishing a brick and mortar branch wasn’t feasible in such locations as the potential number of clients, and expected business volume was not adequate for a branch’s profitability.

 This led to the first women-led technology campaign in the microfinance industry of Nepal.
 Launched under the partnership between UKaid Sakchyam Access to Finance programme and Chimmek the project’s titled Digital Mahila: Digital Women Channel Partners for Gender Inclusive Microfinance Services.
 “Most of the MFIs didn’t have a presence in the far-flung locations of rural areas, which should have been the primary focus of such institutions and people of those areas had no option but to avail financial services from informal sources.
 Chhimek’s partnership with Sakchyam gave us the opportunity and confidence to expand our presence in those untouched locations through Digital Mahila,” said Cholaraj Sharma, CEO of Chhimek.

 Digital Mahilas of Chimmek started providing financial services to a sizable number of clients not served by the existing branches of the MFI.
 They work in a small office set up provided by Chimmek called Digital Points.
 “The door-to-door services being provided by Digital Mahilas have helped our business grow.
 Customers, who otherwise would not have been within our reach have been able to avail our services,” added Mesh Bahadur Basnet, Project Manager, Chhimek.